AnantaKumarShrestha/futsal_booking_system/README.md

+# Futsal Booking System

+## Project Overview

-The main purpose of my Java-Project is to make users easy to book futsal.
+The primary objective of this Java project is to simplify the process of booking futsal.

-1) User, Futsal-Owner, Admin can signup, sign in and logout
+### User, Futsal Owner, Admin Authentication

+- Users, Futsal Owners, and Admins can easly sign up, sign in, and log out of the system.

+### User Functionality

-2) Users can book futsal, cancel futsal, see the list of futsals.
+- Users are able to book futsal slots, cancel bookings, and access a list of available futsals slots.

+### Admin Authority

-3) Admins can see the list of users, futsalOwners and futsals which are registred in the application.
+- Admins have the ability to view lists of users, futsal owners, and futsals which are registered in the application.

+### Futsal Owner Registration Workflow

-4) Futsal Owners have to send the Futsal Registration Request to Admin to register futsal.
+- Futsal Owners have to send the futsal registration request to the Admin for approval.

+### Admin Approval Process

-5) Admins have the authority to accept and reject the futsal registration request, which is sent by the futsal Owner.
+- Admins have the ability to accept or reject futsal registration requests submitted by Futsal Owners.

-Strategy of git pull request
+## Git Pull Request Strategy

-Most of the time I have created new branches for every new feature.
-After completing the feature, I pushed code into Github and created Pull-Requests to merge in the main branch, and after merging the feature branch in the main branch in Github then I pull the code in the local git main branch to update the local main branch.
+For the most part, I've done in a linear approach by creating new branches for each feature.
+This helped me to easy to code without effecting the main branch .Once the feature is completed.I pushed the branch to GitHub.
+Created a pull request to merge with main branch.After merging the feature branch into main branch in github.
+I update the local main branch by pulling the latest changes from the GitHub.

-Challanges while making project
+## Challenges Faced

-Most of the time I have created the git branch in a linear way, so I didnt face Challange while merging, but I have created the jwt_feature branch at the middle of the project and worked a lot in that branch.
-So while merging, that branch Main was merged with many Git-Branches, so there was a Merge-Conflict
+While the most of the time I worked on linear branching strategy,In the middle of the project I have created a 'jwt_feature' branch which I worked alot.
+While merging the 'jwt_feature' branch there was a merge conflict becouse at that time 'main' branch was merged with another branche.

-Overcomed the challanges
+## Overcoming Challenges

-So I overcomed that Challange by pulling the main branch of cloud into the local main branch and merging the jwt_feature branch in the main branch and removed the merge conflict.
-After merging the jwt_feature.I have pushed the code into Github and created a Pull-Request and merged the jwt_feature branch in the main branch.
+To tackle this challenge, I resolved the Merge Conflict by pulling the main branch of GitHub into the local main branch.
+Then 'jwt_feature' branch was merged with main branch, and conflicts were successfully resolved by removing unnecessary code then I pushed into GitHub, and creted a Pull Request,and merged 'jwt_feature' branch into the main branch.